djhworld/gomeboycolor/README.md

 * ✅ Supports battery saves for ROMS that allow you to save state
 * ❌ Audio is NOT implemented right now
 * ❌ Does not support games that require the Gameboy Color HDMA extensions
+* ⚠️  Does not support RTC clock on MBC3 (although games can still be played)

 ### How do I build it?